| |

 “A Framework for Agile Leadership”

-(90 or 180 minutes)
+(90 or 180 minutes) We start by

 introducing the purpose alignment model.
 By characterizing activities by